JRavi2/Chat-Analyzer/README.md

     pip install -r requirements.txt

-Then you can run the program, by going to to 'src' directory and then running the following command:
+Then you can run the program, by going to to `src` directory and then running the following command:

     python chat_analyzer.py <options> <path_to_chatfile>